pmichaillat/hugo-website/content/courses/course1/index.md

 + [Lecture video 1](https://youtu.be/3MZeJED2yns) – This is a first lecture video.
 + [Lecture video 2](https://youtu.be/a2tbm5ljZJM) – This is a another lecture video.
 + [Lecture video 3](https://youtu.be/79MSNfp1rw0) – This is a third lecture video.
-It is a bit longer.
+It is quite short.

 ##### Lecture notes